peppage/knowledge/travel/paris.md

 # Paris

-You do need to say `bonjour` and `bonne nuit` when greeting people.
+You do need to say `bonjour` and `bonsoir` when greeting people.
 Everyone was pretty nice about though.
 `Merci` and `pardon` go a long way too.
 That's it though, English is prevelant.

 ## Todo